-No assignments will be consented to after September 30, 2020, unless extended by the Board and the Treasury.
+No assignments will be consented to after September 30, December 31, 2020, unless extended by the Board and the Treasury extend the TALF.

 How are principal payments on eligible collateral allocated between the borrower and repayment of principal on the TALF loan?